Double bubble plumbings and two-curve flops

 The following establishes Theorem~\ref{thm:main}. \begin{Corollary} With notation as above, the following hold. \begin{enumerate} \item If $\bK = \bC$, then there are equivalences $\scrQ_0 \simeq \scrC_0$ and $\scrQ_k \simeq \scrC_{1}$ for all $k \geq 1$. \item If $p>2$ is prime and $\charac\,\bK=p$, then there is an equivalence $\scrQ_p \simeq \scrC_p$. \end{enumerate} \end{Corollary} \begin{proof} Part (1) is now an immediate consequence of Propositions~\ref{Prop:they_are_quivers} and \ref{Prop:B_side}, and Part (2) is an immediate consequence of Corollary~\ref{A side char p main} and Proposition~\ref{Prop:B_side}. \end{proof}

 \begin{Remark} The work of Abouzaid, Auroux and Katzarkov \cite{AAK} provides SYZ-type mirrors to affine conic fibrations of the form $Y_H = \{uv=H(x,y)\}$.
+(They primarily take $Y_H$ on the $A$- rather than $B$-side, but cf. their Section 8.
+When $H$ is not part of a maximally degenerating family of hypersurfaces, their mirror involves passing to a crepant resolution.
+In any case, one can follow their general prescription, building Lagrangian tori in $Y_H$ invariant under the $S^1$-action rotating $u,v$ in opposite directions by lifting Lagrangian tori from the reduced spaces, and see what one gets in our particular cases.)
 The torically non-generic, meaning some factors are not seen in $(\bC^*)^2$, discriminant hypersurface $H = \{xy(x+y^n) = 0\} \subset \bC^2$ has tropicalization with moment polytope

 The corresponding toric variety is $\bC^2 \times \bC^*$, with co-ordinates $(a,b,c)$, and the mirror to $Y_H$ following \cite{AAK} is given by $\Cech{Y}_H = (\bC^2 \backslash \{ab=1\}) \times \bC^*$ with superpotential $W = a+b^n\cdot c$.
 Whilst the corresponding Landau-Ginzburg category may contain spherical objects, the absence of any Lagrangian sphere in $\Cech{Y}_H$ in makes this arguably a less compelling mirror than the double bubble.
 One can perturb the defining equation to be torically generic, for instance considering $H' = \{(x-1)(y-1)(x-1 + (y-1)^n) = 0 \} \subset \bC^2$.
 This yields a rather singular mirror $\Cech{Y}_{H'}$, given by deleting a hypersurface from the toric variety with moment polytope